Begin with the end in sight: Pathways in Australian General Practice

 To enable access to a Provider Number and ensure your patients receive 100% of the Medicare rebate, working within a 3GA program is essential.
 You also have to take into account any 19AB requirements (which may restrict you to working in certain areas of workforce shortage).
 You can change from one 3GA program to another, but you cannot be on programs simultaneously.

-These are more than nine (9) 3GA programs.
+These are multiple 3GA programs.
 So, it can be quite confusing which one to apply for and which one is best.
+The General Practice Fellowship Program Placement Guidelines outlines the criteria under which Provider Numbers can be issued for the various programs.

-IMG doctors who have completed their AMC Part 1 and satisfy the AHPRA English requirements are able to apply for most of the 3GA programs listed below.
-So long as they have an offer of employment and suitable supervisory arrangements.
+IMG doctors who have completed their AMC Part 1 and satisfy the AHPRA English requirements are able to apply for some of the 3GA programs listed below, so long as they have an offer of employment and suitable supervisory arrangements.

 However, in my experience it can be challenging to go through both the AMC process and work in general practice.
 It may be better to focus on getting yourself up to general registration first, obtaining permanent residency and then commencing general practice training via the main 3GA program the Australian General Practice Training Program.